New Zealand Visitor Visa Guide for Indian Citizens

 Salary Slips: Payslips for the last three to six months.

-For Self-Employed/Business Owners:
+Self-Employed/Business Owners:

 Business Registration Proof: Your company’s registration certificate, GST certificate, Partnership Deed, etc.